Koala Nursery Shelf

 Assembling the shelf

-I applied wood glue to secure the lip to the front edge of the shelf, then used clamps to hold it firmly in place while the glue dried for a strong bond.
+I applied wood glue along the front edge of the shelf, positioned the lip, and clamped it tightly until the glue dried for a strong, secure bond.

-After the shelf had dried, I attached the back to the front section of the shelf.
-To ensure a more secure fit, I pre-drilled pilot holes and reinforced the joint with wood screws.
-I always recommend drilling pilot holes first to prevent the wood from splitting and ensure a clean, professional finish
+Once the glue had cured, I attached the back to the shelf base.
+I pre-drilled pilot holes and secured the joint with wood screws.
+I always recommend drilling pilot holes first—it prevents splitting and gives a clean, professional finish.

 Adding the fabric